Shopify/polaris/.github/CONTRIBUTING.md

 After cloning Polaris React, run `yarn` to fetch its dependencies.
 Then you can run several commands:

-- `yarn dev` runs a local development server and mounts `playground/Playground.tsx`
+- `yarn dev` runs a Storybook server which includes a playground editable at `playground/Playground.tsx`
 - `yarn test` runs the complete test suite
 - `yarn test:coverage` runs tests and generates a test coverage report
 - `yarn test <pattern>` runs tests with matching filenames